If you are associated with a church in need of restoration or repair (of any denomination) we may be able to help.

 • Newly commissioned artwork or installations

-The Truro Diocese held a web seminar recently with advice from for parishes on how to present their applications for grant funding.
+The Truro Diocese held a web seminar with advice for parishes on how to present their applications for grant funding.
 The presentations can be found here: Church Grants & Funds Archives - Truro Diocese : Truro Diocese

 Latest Grants Awarded

-January 2023
+June 2023

 The National Churches Trust